Dedication and Everlasting Love to Animals Rescue: Horse Rescue of America

 The D.E.L.T.A.
 Rescue sanctuary is home to Horse Rescue of America, which houses more than 30 previously forsaken horses.
 It was established in 1988 for the purpose of saving the lives of wild horses and burros slated for wholesale slaughter in North America.
-In 2007, a bill was introduced to the 110th Congress aimed at restoring prohibition on the commercial sale and slaughter of wild, free-roaming horses and burros.
-This bill has not become law.

 2009 California Wildfires

 On August 30, 2009, the safety of the D.E.L.T.A.
 Rescue sanctuary was threatened when a nearby wildfire became treacherous.
 The arson fire started in La Cañada-Flintridge.
 Two firefighters were killed after the blaze moved in three directions.
 During a broadcast on KNX radio, Leo Grillo pleaded for an air assault.
 On September 28, 2009, Grillo distributed a nationwide press release, calling for a federal probe into circumstances that led up to the blaze.
 Grillo blamed a lack of air support for the wildfire, which became the largest blaze in the modern-day history of Los Angeles County. "[The United States Forest Service] had the golden opportunity to put it out and they didn't," Grillo said.

 On 30 September 2009, U.S. Forest Service officials announced a review of the initial multi-agency response to the 160000 acre Station Fire amid complaints from Grillo and other residents that the early firefighting effort was poor.
 In a signed statement on this same day, Arnold Schwarzenegger, Governor of California, applauded the probe.
 The United States Forest Service administers the nation's 155 national forests.
 The Station fire blackened more than 250 sqmi of the Angeles National Forest.